 Two control outputs are provided.
-To set relay values, press "menu" button until "Relay" appears on the display, the A and B outputs can be assigned to the ratemeter (high/low), one preset for rate and one for total, or two presets (2 stage shut off) on the A and B counters.
+To set relay values, press "menu" button until "Relay" appears on the display, the A and B outputs can be assigned to the A,B or C displays.
 A 5 digit value can be entered for both presets and the decimal point location is the same as the counter.
 The outputs can be set to energize from 0.1 to 99.9 seconds or latch (0.0).
-If a value other than 0.0 is entered, the counters will auto reset at the preset .
-In the A-B or A+B versions, the relays will be assigned to either net total or A rate.
+If a value other than 0.0 is entered, the counters will auto reset at the preset (for A&B counters).